Never Gonna Leave Your Side

 "Never Gonna Leave Your Side" is the fifth single released from New Zealand-British singer Daniel Bedingfield's first album, Gotta Get thru This (2002).
-Issued in Australia on 30 June 2003 and in the United Kingdom on 21 July 2003, the song became Bedingfield's third number-one song on the UK Singles Chart, topping the chart on the week of 27 July 2003.
+Issued in Australia on 30 June 2003 and in the United Kingdom on 21 July, the song became Bedingfield's third No. 1 song on the UK Singles Chart, topping the chart on the week starting 27 July.
 The song also peaked at No. 11 in Ireland and No. 13 in New Zealand.

 Music video

 The music video for "Never Gonna Leave Your Side" was filmed in Ronda, Spain, known as the "Dreaming City".
 By coincidence, Ronda, Spain, is located on the antipode of Auckland, New Zealand, where Bedingfield was born.